thesigns/Genderyzator/README.md

 # Genderyzator
- Genderyzator is a script converting Polish text written in a gender-neutral format to a particualar grammatical gender.
+ Genderyzator is a script converting Polish text written in a gender-neutral format to a particular grammatical gender.